Do Time Management Apps Disrupt Work Culture or Take It to the Next Level?

 If you said that the data obtained from the tracking time by tasks will be used for analysis and optimization of work, stick to it.
 Bring it up at meetings, perform show examples of the data analysis followed by advice on optimization.
 Nothing works better than seeing great results.
 In the short run, you can even introduce bonuses for the effective usage of new software.

 Summing up, time management apps might disrupt the work culture, but at the same time, they are likely to take it to the next level.
-Meaning that upon understanding the benefits of such software, your employees are likely to put it to good use and develop their time management skills.
+This means that upon understanding the benefits of such software, your employees are likely to put it to good use and develop their time management skills.
 Your task as a manager is to perform the right introduction and make it flow.